sdiehl/wiwinwlh/tutorial.md

 standard for Hsakell compilers.
 There are a few other compilers that have existed but they either are quite limited or have bit rotted over the years.
-GHC is also the only reference implementation for the Haskell language and defines what "Haskell" is by it's implementation.
+GHC is also the only reference implementation for the Haskell language and defines what Haskell the language is by its implementation.

 GHC is run at the command line with the command `ghc`.